cbaldock/communitymaps-help/_en/upload-media-files.md

 ### Videos

 Videos take time to process.
 Even though they are visible on the list of media files together with uploaded pictures, they are not accessible straight away.

+### Audio files

+All audio files are available to play straight away.
+However, *3gpp* and *3gpp2* are converted to *mp3* format due to browser compatibility.

 ---